Skip to main content

 ScopeUnlocks

-read:issuesissue.list, issue.get, issue.getEvidence, issue.groupedCount, issue.severityCounts
+read:issuesissue.query, issue.groupedCount, issue.severityCounts

-read:resources (Read graph resource)cloudResource.*, graphSearch.*, vulnerabilityFinding.list, versionControlResource.list
+read:resources (Read graph resource)cloudResource.list, cloudResource.listV2, graphSearch.*, vulnerabilityFinding.list, repository.list

 Forensics scopeforensics.copyToExternalAccount